-1. Nuestra Señora del Rosario Church, December 2016.
+1. Our Lady of the Rosemary Church, December 2016.
 You won’t find much online love for the Costa del Sol town of Fuengirola.
 With a murky reputation as the archetypal Brits-abroad-in-the-sun setting, I’d admittedly been wondering if I should even bother with it.
 But… ever the completest… I was still curious how it measured up to its sister towns Benalmádena (surprisingly pretty) and Torremolinos (largely uninspiring).
 Arriving at the central train station from Malaga City, I was soon greeted by the town’s handsome main square, Plaza de la Constitución.
-Exchanging a chirpy “buenos días” with a somewhat inappropriate balloon-selling Mickey mouse, I ducked inside the square’s pretty church to watch the old Spanish folk go about their daily prayers.
+Exchanging a chirpy “buenos días” with a somewhat inappropriate balloon-selling Mickey mouse, I ducked inside the square’s pretty church to watch the old Spanish folk go about their prayers.

 2. Plaza de la Constitución, December 2016.
 Formerly a tiny fishing village, Fuengirola has morphed into a buzzing metropolis of boutique shops, fast food chains, sports bars and tapas joints.
 Hanging out in the main square for a spell of people watching, I found myself catching snippets of all kinds of English conversations.
-A middle-aged couple from the north looking for an English breakfast, a Cockney mother telling her disgruntled son to pick up his Batman figurine.
-After eight months in Malaga, these inane exchanges felt strangely comforting!
+A middle-aged couple from the north looking for an English breakfast, a Cockney mother telling her disgruntled son to pick up his Batman figurine and stop whining.
+After eight months in the predominantly Spanish speaking city of Malaga these inane exchanges felt strangely comforting!

 3. Plaza de la Constitución, December 2016.
 In any case I felt myself more drawn to the collection of local dears gathered around the fountain.
 They were yapping up quite the storm of scandalous gossip and enjoying the warmth of the morning sunshine.
 This was obviously their spot and although they all looked terribly weathered and most of them were disabled, an amusing Andalusian expression sprung to mind: “Misery is always better in the sun”.